themphill/number_replacement_docs/README.md

 * `_st.getNumber()` - returns the SourceTrak number as an unformatted string
 * `_st.getFormattedNumber()` - returns the SourceTrak number formatted as `(555) 555-5555`

-Note that because the script is loaded asynchronously[^1], the SourceTrak number will not be available at DOM ready.
+Note that because the script is loaded asynchronously*, the SourceTrak number will not be available at DOM ready.
 Custom code wishing to use the SourceTrak number should check for the existence of `_st` before attempting to access the number.

 ### Dependencies

 SourceTrak is completely self-contained in the `_st` global object and has no external dependencies.

-[^1]: It is possible, though not recommended, to use SourceTrak synchronously.
+*: It is possible, though not recommended, to use SourceTrak synchronously.
 However, this is an advanced use case and not covered in this document.